 Is Coronavirus in Katowice?

-There have been a total of 1,443,804 people infected in Poland since March 4.
-33,698 people have died from Coronavirus in Poland.
+As of now, there are a reported 226,320 active cases of Coronavirus in the whole of Poland.
+There have been a total of 1,661,109 people infected in Poland since March 4 2020.
+42,808 people have died from Coronavirus in Poland.

 Obviously, given the rapid exponential spread of the virus, the exact number of cases is difficult to calculate and constantly being updated.
 Check this live updated global map by John Hopkins University or follow the Polish Ministry of Health on Twitter @MZ_GOV_PL.

 NOTE: Since 24 November 2020, the Polish Ministry of Health has changed the format of available information for current COVID-19 cases, focusing on daily new cases.
 For this reason, it is incredibly difficult to provide an accurate number for current COVID-19 cases per voivod.
 In addition, since mid-October 2020, the Polish Ministry of Health has purposefully been testing less (there is even less on weekends) to bring down their daily averages.
 For this reason, it is even more difficult to assess the rate of new Coronavirus cases in Poland.

 Read more on the latest on Coronavirus in Warsaw.

 Read more on the latest on Coronavirus in Kraków.

 Read more on the latest on Coronavirus in Łódż.

 Read more on the latest on Coronavirus in Gdańsk, Sopot and Gdynia.

 Read more on the latest on Coronavirus in Wrocław.